mirfan899/sppas/Packager/doc/01_introduction/11_what_is_SPPAS.md

 ### Copyright and Licenses

-*(c) 2011-2015 Brigitte Bigi, Laboratoire Parole et Langage, Aix-en-Provence, France*
+*(c) 2011-2016 Brigitte Bigi, Laboratoire Parole et Langage, Aix-en-Provence, France*

 SPPAS software is distributed under the terms of the **GNU GENERAL PUBLIC LICENSE**.

 SPPAS resources are distributed:

-- under the terms of the GNU GENERAL PUBLIC LICENSE, or
+- under the terms of the "GNU GENERAL PUBLIC LICENSE", or
-- on the terms of the **"Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License"**
+- on the terms of the "Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License".

 A copy of both licenses is available in the package.
 See the "Resources" chapter for details about the license of each proposed resource.

-### User engagement
+### User engagement: how to cite SPPAS

 >By using SPPAS, **you agree to cite references in your publications**.

-See the "References" section of this documentation and/or see PDF files included in the package.
+See the "References" chapter of this documentation.

 ### Need help

 1. When looking for more detail about some subject, one can search this documentation.
 This documentation is available in-line (see the SPPAS website), it is also included in the package (in PDF format) and it can also be explored with the Graphical User Interface by clicking on the 'Help' button.